7 Skills You Need for a Finance Internship

 What does a finance intern do?

-As mentioned earlier, finance covers a broad spectrum of roles.
-There’s investment banking, corporate finance, accounting, risk management—the list goes on.
-In order to have a well-rounded understanding of the industry, finance interns are usually tasked with diverse responsibilities.
+As mentioned earlier, finance spans a wide spectrum of roles: investment banking, corporate finance, accounting, risk management, and more.
+To gain a well-rounded understanding of the industry, finance interns are typically exposed to a variety of responsibilities.

-Here are five common tasks that finance interns work on:
+Here are five common finance intern responsibilities you can expect:

 Analyzing financial data